-Tree ring counting to date old fruit trees.
+Tree ring counting, to date old fruit trees.

 The second necessity is to allow the wood to dry out.
-Even if dead, apple wood seems to absorb moisture from the air when outside and with dead trees there may well be significant rain penetration that must be allowed to evaporate.
+Even if dead, apple wood seems to absorb moisture from the air when outside and with dead trees there might well be significant rain penetration that must be allowed to evaporate.
 This can take several days in the dry and warm.
-Do not be too concerned if cracks start to appear, radiating in from the edge.
+Do not be too concerned if cracks start to appear, moving in from the edge.
 This will not become so serious that ring counting is compromised.

-The rings will now be visible where the wood is solid and undecayed, but there may be areas where the wood has gone pulpy or even hollow.
+The rings will now be visible where the wood is solid and undecayed, but there might be areas where the wood has gone pulpy or even hollow.
 Plan the ring counting, hoping to go around decayed areas and pick up the rings again further round.
 Often, in the very centre of the trunk the wood will be pulpy and the sanding will have left it slightly depressed, with no rings visible.
 These areas can often be made to reveal their rings by wetting the wood and using an obliquely shining light on them.
 They come into relief and can be counted separately, the rest being counted when dry.

 We have found the best way to avoid losing count is to use dressmakers’ pins.
 Counting from the centre outwards, put a pin into a ring at every ten, then count up the pins at the end.